meerrec/random-notes/blog/web-audio-api-series/1-play-audio-en.md

 ## Web Audio API Series 1 - Introduction

-In this *Web Audio API Series*, we will introduce how to process and synthesise sound in the web browser, which will cover over 80% features of Web Audio API, as well as some basic general knowledge about music theory, audio, sound, and signal processing:
+In this *Web Audio API Series*, we will introduce how to process and synthesize sound in the web browser, which will cover over 80% features of Web Audio API, as well as some basic general knowledge about music theory, audio, sound, and signal processing:

 - Introduction
 - Synthesis Basics